scrtlabs/catalyst/docs/source/beginner-tutorial.rst

 ~~~~~~~~~~

 We hope that this tutorial gave you a little insight into the
 architecture, API, and features of Catalyst.
-For next steps, check
+For your next step, check
 out some of the other :doc:`example algorithms<example-algos>`.

 Feel free to ask questions on the ``#catalyst_dev`` channel of our